Variability in Undercarriage Consumption Across Identical Machines

-One of the most common observations in mining operations is that two tracked machines performing similar work can consume undercarriage components at dramatically different rates.
+Mining operations often see two tracked machines performing similar work consume undercarriage components at very different rates.

-It is not unusual to see one machine achieve significantly more operating hours from a set of chains, rollers, or idlers than another machine working in the same area of the mine.
-At first glance this variability can appear random, but in practice it rarely is.
+One machine may achieve significantly more operating hours from chains, rollers, or idlers than another machine working in the same mining area.

 Regular undercarriage inspections provide the starting point for understanding this behaviour.
 Each inspection creates a snapshot of the machine’s current condition and contributes to a longer-term picture of how the undercarriage is actually wearing.